cert-orangecyberdefense/datalake-taxii-integration/README.md

 # Datalake taxii integration

-### This repo is used to continuously retrieve threats from the Datalake platform and insert them into a taxii server
+### This repository is used to continuously retrieve threats from the Datalake platform and insert them into a taxii server

 A reference taxii server, [medaillon](https://github.com/oasis-open/cti-taxii-server/) is used by default